Timmy-Bergkvist/Pralinorskan-app/README.md

     - https://www.templatemonster.com/blog/top-45-ecommerce-business-ideas/

-I wanna say thank you to my mentor Oluwafemi Medale for helping me through this project.
+I want to say thank you to my mentor Oluwafemi Medale for helping me with this project.